idlanyor/kachina-core/docs-site/guide/features/view-once.md

 ## What are View Once Messages?

-View Once messages are photos or videos that can only be viewed once in WhatsApp.
+View Once messages are photos, videos, or audio messages that can only be viewed once in WhatsApp.
 After viewing, they disappear automatically.
 With Kachina-MD, you can:

 - ✅ Read view once messages without them disappearing
-- ✅ Download and save view once media
+- ✅ Download and save view once media (images, videos, audio)
 - ✅ Forward view once media to other chats
 - ✅ Process view once content programmatically